Kenya

 We had a relaxed afternoon, as we got to know more about how the railway system played an important part in East African history.
 And not just that, but we were awestruck to see the graffiti-laden streets leading to the museum.
 On the walls, colors were splashed to bring life to this part of the city – and the vibrancy took our breath away!

-P.S – The museum is open on all days from 8 AM to 5 PM.
-The entry fee is 600 Ksh (approx 6USD) for one person.
+P.S. – The museum is open on all days from 8 AM to 5 PM.
+The entry fee is 600 Ksh (approx 6 USD) for one person.

-From spotting the lions and zebras to binging on Swahili delicacies and peeping inside a Century-old coach – our first 48 hours in Nairobi turned out to be an interesting introductory note for the month-long journey that we were awaiting!
+From spotting the lions and zebras to binging on Swahili delicacies and peeping inside a Century-old coach – our first 48 hours in Nairobi turned out to be an interesting introductory note for the month-long journey that we were waiting!

 2 Comments